py415/one_stop_shop_flutter/README.md

 - [x] User shall be able to filter list of items by favorite.
 - [x] User shall be able to checkout items from their cart.
 - [x] User shall be able to check their orders.
+- [x] User shall be able to see info popups during user interaction with buttons.

 ## App Walkthrough